Great Eastern Main Line: Suburban

 On weekends and when engineering work occurs, c2c run services into Liverpool Street via Stratford using Class 357 electric multiple units (EMU).

-Current developments
+Developments

 Crossrail

-In 2015, TfL Rail, the precursor of Crossrail, took over operation of the Shenfield stopping "metro" service and, from 2022, the full Crossrail service will run via a tunnel through central London and link up with the Great Western Main Line to Reading and Heathrow Airport.
+In 2015, TfL Rail, the precursor of the Elizabeth line, took over operation of the Shenfield stopping "metro" service and, since 2022, the service runs via a tunnel through central London and links up with the Great Western Main Line to Reading and Heathrow Airport.